sm8799/Being-A-farmer/README.md

 # Being-A-farmer
-This repository contains project of Database Management Systems.
+This repository contains project(ongoing) of Database Management Systems.
 A general database management of farmer using tkinter and Mysql